misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> --no-webhook
 ```

 Webhook and avatar URLs must be complete HTTPS links with a hostname and no embedded credentials.
 Root endpoints work with or without a trailing slash.
 Known Discord and `ntfy.sh` destinations correct a stale configured provider at runtime.
 A URL passed through `--webhook-url` may remain visible in shell history or process listings, so prefer `--set-webhook-url` for normal setup.
+A `WEBHOOK_URL` left unset, or left at its `your_webhook_url` placeholder, switches webhook alerts off at startup instead of failing at the first alert, and `--verbose` reports why.

 <a id="3-test-your-settings"></a>
 ### 3. Test Your Settings